larodriguez22/Flik_Experiments/index.md

 Currently there are 3 tasks in the evaluation of <span style="font-variant:small-caps;">Flik</span>:

-1. Gridworld: An $n\times n$ matrix with two types of exit cells, traps (which give a bad reward to the agent) and exits (which give a positive reward to the agent).
+1. Gridworld: An `n x n` matrix with two types of exit cells, traps (which give a bad reward to the agent) and exits (which give a positive reward to the agent).
 Additionally, there are blocked cells in which the agent cannot enter.
 The goal of the agent is to reach the exit cell.
 1. Rooms: Is a grid-type environment with four smaller grids (a.k.a rooms) embedded into it.
 The rooms are connected through a door (an unblocked cell).
 The objective of the agent is to reach a specific point in the rooms (the exit in the top left room).
 1. Driving Assistant: A two lane street where an agent must drive at the maximum speed, on the driving lane, overtaking slow driving vehicles, and without crashing.